Composing for Video Games

 Learn how to compose for video games and dive into composing for video games in this hands-on workshop.
 Learn some of the advanced techniques of writing music for this exciting genre.
-BAFTA award-winning composer Garry Schyman will teach a four day seminar on scoring video games.
+BAFTA award-winning composer Garry Schyman will teach a three-day seminar on scoring video games.
 Schyman is the composer of some of the most creative games ever produced such as the Bioshock trilogy, Shadow Of War and Shadow of Mordor and many more.
 His latest score for “Forspoken”(for Square Enix games) will be a major AAA game release on May 24th, 2022.

-In addition for the past nine years he has been teaching Scoring For Video Games in USC’s world renown Screen Scoring Program.
+In addition for the past nine years he has been teaching Scoring For Video Games in USC’s world-renowned Screen Scoring Program.

 Requirements: Students will need to be familiar with at least one DAW such as Logic, Protools, Cubase or Digital Performer and be able to work with samples and synth plugins to produce their compositions “in the box”.